-Our favorite online genealogy hacks make websites do things you didnt know they could do, speed up your research, and even combine the capabilities of multiple websites and tech tools.
+Our favorite online genealogy hacks make websites do things you didn’t know they could do, speed up your research, and even combine the capabilities of multiple websites and tech tools.
+Some hacks can also save you money on subscription websites, by helping you ferret out free records or pay for them as you go.

 - FamilySearch: On the same page where you can browse all collections, click Last Updated to list them by the most recently updated.